Chowk Ke Masjid

-The Masjid-e-chowk, also known as Chowk Ke Masjid or Jama Masjid Chowk, is a mosque located in the Mahboob Chowk Clock Tower, Hyderabad, India.
+The Masjid-e-chowk, also known as Chowk Ke Masjid or Jama Masjid Chowk, is a mosque located in the Mahboob Chowk Clock Tower, in Hyderabad, in the Hyderabad district of the state of Telangana, India.
 The mosque was constructed in 1817 by Khaja Abdullah Khan.
-The mosque was initially constructed with a three-arched facade.
+The mosque was initially constructed with a three-arched façade.
 Later four arches were added by extending the structure and the two minarets in the front of rectangular hall.